 It’s always a good time when we can catch up with our friends at Fox 5 DC.
-Last year we had the chance to spend Thanksgiving with them giving out great tips on how to decorate your table.
+Last year we had the chance to offer Thanksgiving tips on how to decorate your table.
 This year was just as giving.
 We stopped by the studio to show you the difference between a formal and informal Thanksgiving dinner.

 Determine what type of table setting you want to have – formal vs informal